Minimalistic-Renaissance/Git-Workshop/README.md

 For final and pre-final year students, git and github will help you and your team complete your projects with ease. <br>

-A github account on your resume will add a lot of weightage as recruiters can see the projects you have worked on <br>
+A github account on your resume will add a lot of weightage as recruiters can see the projects you have worked on. <br>

-Find and clone projects and code you may be interested in <br>
+Find, clone & code in the projects you may be interested in.<br>

 ##Requirements : ##